 Yes!
 Cougars can be kept as pets in the United States, but there are certain legalities that must first be considered.

 I have always been fascinated by cougars.
 As I got older and discovered that they could be legally kept as pets, I became increasingly attracted to the proposition.

 Since my husband doesn't hate the idea, we are in the preparation stages for making this happen.
-It will very likely be some time 10 or 15 years from now.
+It will very likely be 10 or 15 years from now.
 I have begun the process of doing research, and I will share my findings here.